w495/bulk-video-converter/README.md

 ## Motivation

 The main purpose of this tool is transcoding single source to several videos of different qualities and sizes.
+It is very helpful for handling raw videos from amateur camera.

-It is very helpful for handling raw videos from amateur camera (especially `*.MTS` files).
+I use this tool to convert a great amout of `*.MTS` files to web-compatible formats.

 ## Requirements

 ```